home | casting | trips | reports | seattle | conservation | gallery

 Cowlitz River

 Check here for weekly river flows and fish counts.
 Stop by and say hi to Mike at Lost Creek Fly Shop in Onalaska.
-They have good flies for steelhead on the Cowlitz.
+They have good flies for steelhead (and Muskie on Mayfield) on the Cowlitz.
 Cowlitz flows at Blue Creek